afterxleep/afterxleep.github.io/_posts/2020-07-14-creating-a-launch-screen-with-swift-ui.md

 On the right, I left the background color empty, and just added the default NavigationBar and TabBar options.

 That's it!.
 Pretty straightforward huh?.
+Feel free to follow me and reach out on (Twitter)[https://twitter.com/afterxleep] if you have any questions or feedback.